 Ex.
 2: Advertising competition in a matrix form Prisoner’s Dilemma Ex.
 3: Use of steroids in athletic competitions in a matrix form Prisoner’s Dilemma

-Would you like to learn more?
+Would you like to learn more about decision-making games online?
 Get in touch with our team.
 Whether you’re teaching in person, online, or both, MobLab has got you covered with Online Assignments for asynchronous learning.
 Click here to schedule a one-on-one demo meeting.